Auditions & Membership

 The following list is the tuition rates for the 2024-2025 season:

-All tuition is due at or before the first rehearsal.
-You may pay by phone with a credit card or by mail with a check.
-You may also pay online; instructions for online payment will be sent with your invoice.
-You may also pay in person by appointment at our downtown Santa Rosa administrative offices with a credit card, check or cash.
+All fees are due at or before the first rehearsal.
+You may pay online, by phone with a credit card or by mail with a check.
 Only checks are accepted at rehearsal sites.
+Detailed instructions about payment options will be included with your invoice.

 Financial Aid